 \subsection{Guidance on caching \& batch processing}

 Since the training process for the challenge could be slow for some algorithms, many entries (very reasonably) cached trained models or other values for later use.
-In some cases these cached values were then incorrectly picked up by subsequent runs on new data sets, leading to (at best) crashes and at worst silently poor scores.
+In some cases these cached values were then incorrectly picked up by subsequent runs on new data sets, leading to (at best) crashes and at worst silently poor scores\footnote{We checked for this problem in our final results by running each method and checking for new files in the working directory.}.
 We should have provided an explicit caching mechanism for entrants to avoid such issues.

 Additionally, the challenge supplied the data described in Section \ref{sec:data} to entrants, and some assumed that it was safe to hard-code specific paths to them or otherwise assume fixed data inputs.
 This led to problems when switching to new test data sets.
 Again, a requirement enforced by continuous integration could have checked this.